elfedwa/FDI-BO/README.md

 `pip install -r requirements.txt`

-Rocketsled is part of this code so no need to install it.
+Modified version of Rocketsled library is part of this code so no need to install it.

 ## Environment Setup
 <a name="env"></a>

 This code requires VASP software, a seperate `run.bash` must be provided based on your VASP's bin location, HPC's configuration and required settings.
 A sample file is provided.

 This code also makes use of MongoDB to store values output for Bayesian Optimization, a MongoDB URI can be provided in `defaults.yaml` as `mongodb_uri:`.
-You can add your URI e.g `username:password@cluster0.abcdefg.mongodb.net`
+You can add your URI e.g `username:password@cluster0.abcdefg.mongodb.net`.
+If not provided in `defaults.yaml`, the user will be prompted to add in the commandline.

 create conda virtural environment as below: